Germany lags Europe on gender pay gap

-BERLIN (Reuters) - The wage gap between men and women is wider in Germany than in any other European country and women occupy just four percent of top corporate jobs, the Organization for Economic Cooperation and Development said on Monday.
+BERLIN, March 5 (Reuters) - The wage gap between men and women is wider in Germany than in any other European country and women occupy just four percent of top corporate jobs, the Organisation for Economic Cooperation and Development said on Monday.

 Germany may be run by a woman but it is still lagging on gender issues, despite promises to change its ways.